 The closing ceremony itself takes around an hour or less.
 During the ceremony, the closing attorney will explain to each party what the closing documents mean and answer any questions either party may have.
 Presuming everything is agreeable, the attorney will collect and distribute funds from their trust account.

 Once closing has come to an end, the attorney will record the deeds.
 One deed covers conveying the property and the other and the other the lender’s security deed.
-In IL it takes approximately one month for the original deed to be returned to the buyer.
+In Connecticut it takes approximately one month for the original deed to be returned to the buyer.

 The Closing Process in Detail: